karolinaMwojcik/TechnicalWriter/Dev_docs/documenting processes/DocumentationService.md

 # Introduction

 This document is intended for Technical Writers at **XXX**.
+Documentation development in **XXX** is closely aligned with software development.
+Therefore, most processes regarding documentation development mirror the software development processes.
+Technical Writers support development teams by producing end-user documentation to the new features and enhancements, and by documenting bug fixes and known issues.

+The main documentation product is the *OnlineHelp* delivered as part of the application.
+Users access the *OnlineHelp* by clicking the Help icon located in the upper right-hand corner of each application window.

+The *OnlineHelp* is a set of HTML and  CSS files.

-It outlines the documentation development process.
-The document contains information on the following aspects of that process:
+This document outlines the documentation development process.
+It contains information on the following aspects of that process:

 - Repository structure
 - Branches
 - Builds and pipelines

-The main documentation product is the *OnlineHelp* delivered as part of the application.
-Users access the *OnlineHelp* by clicking the Help icon located in the upper right-hand corner of each application window.

-The *OnlineHelp* is a set of HTML and  CSS files.

-Documentation development in **XXX** is closely aligned with software development.
-Therefore, most processes regarding documentation development mirror the software development processes.
-Technical Writers support development teams by producing end-user documentation to the new features and enhancements, and by documenting bug fixes and known issues.

-## Repository structure
+# Repository structure

-The OnlineHelp repository is a git reposity located under this link: xxxxxxx.
+The *OnlineHelp* repository is a git reposity located under this link: xxxxxxx.
 It includes the following folders:

 - The **OnlineHelp documentation** folders containing the HTML and CSS files.
 Technical Writers edit these files in a dedicated WYSWIG editor.
 - The **Translation** folders.
 This folder is used by the translation team to store translations of the OnlineHelp.
 - the **DevOps** folders with

-## Branches
+# Branches

 The OnlineHelp repository contains the following branches: